openfaas/openfaas.github.io/_posts/2025-05-12-trace-functions-with-opentelemetry.md

 Checkout the Grafana documentation for more info on how to [add traces visualizations to a Grafana dashboard](https://grafana.com/docs/grafana/latest/panels-visualizations/visualizations/traces/#traces)

-## Expand an auto-instrumented function with manual traces
+## Add manual traces to your function

 Auto instrumentation captures traces from the standard library and known libraries at the edges of the function, such as inbound and outbound HTTP requests.
 To capture traces for custom business logic or spans for things that go on inside the function you will have to add some manual instrumentation.